 Scavenge for Discounts

 Metropolitan cities that teem with tourists know how to keep travelers coming back year after year: discount cards.
 Think of these discount codes as all-access passes to museums, historic monuments, and landscapes.
 Most major cities have tourist information centers.
 These locations are prime places to look for these discount cards to help save some cash while abroad.
+Check out also this post with lots of useful tips for backpackers in Europe.

 Extra Amenities Come with Extra Costs

 Perhaps the most expensive traveling cost aside from airfare: hotel fees.
 Some hotels can cost as high as a few hundred Euros a night and an upwards to a few thousand Euros a week.
 When booking a hotel room, try lower-end rooms with shared bathrooms and the basics, i.e., beds, closets, and security.
-Internet, flat screen television, in-room bathroom, indoor pool, and a day-spa all cost extra-even if you don’t use these features, your bill still includes a percentage of the cost.
+Internet, flat-screen television, in-room bathroom, indoor pool, and a day-spa all cost extra-even if you don’t use these features, your bill still includes a percentage of the cost.

 Cycling through the French Countryside